-All continents are covered with servers in the following other countries: Australia, New Zealand, Germany, Iceland, Albania, Sweden, Norway, Denmark, Finland, Switzerland, France, Belgium, Austria, Czech Republic, Luxembourg, Ireland, Italy, Spain, Moldova, Romania, Bulgaria, Serbia, Latvia, Estonia, Lithuania, Slovakia, Hungary, Poland, Greece, Bosnia and Herzegovina, North Macedonia, Turkey, UAE, Hong Kong, Singapore, Japan, Israel, Mexico, Argentina, India and South Africa.
+All continents are covered with servers physically located in the following countries: USA, Canada, UK, Australia, New Zealand, Germany, Iceland, Albania, Sweden, Ukraine, Norway, Denmark, Finland, Switzerland, France, Belgium, Austria, Belgium, Czech Republic, Luxembourg, Ireland, Italy, Portugal, Spain, Moldova, Romania, Bulgaria, Serbia, Latvia, Estonia, Lithuania, Slovakia, Hungary, Poland, Greece, Bosnia and Herzegovina, North Macedonia, Turkey, UAE, Hong Kong, Singapore, Japan, Israel, Mexico, Argentina, India, Nigeria and South Africa.

 All the servers are torrent friendly, meaning that P2P traffic isn’t blocked.

 Speed with Private Internet Access has almost always been very good in our tests throughout the years and the recent test results are even better.
 While OpenVPN speeds are ranging from decent to very good, given the fresh WireGuard implementation we’ve decided to focus a bit more on the WireGuard results.
 And it’s been a very pleasant surprise.

 US WireGuard servers, connecting from Chicago on a 1 Gbit connection: